junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 How can he put his daughter through all this?

-But the only other way is... how can he let those in, living that life again?
+But the only other way is... how can he invite those in, living that life again?

 He isn't a monster, but he doesn't think he's a hero, either.

-Tears come down his eyes.
+Tears come down from his eyes.

 Jimmy has to force his eyes to stay on his daughter, taking in her figure, remembering her shape, seeing her instead of seeing the angel in her.
 "What will happen to her if you leave?" he asks through choked voice. *You saved her once, will you make sure she's safe.
 If she gets to live, then I will...
 I...*